BCStudentSoftwareDevTeam/documentation/plans.md

 * No extraneous or outdated files in repo root

 # Wishlist
+We need to do these things eventually, either for our applications' sake or our own sanity.

 ## Tests!
 * We need a test framework and an easy entry point to write new tests for features